aquasecurity/trivy/docs/docs/references/configuration/cli/trivy_config.md

   -o, --output string                     output file name
       --output-plugin-arg string          [EXPERIMENTAL] output plugin arguments
       --password strings                  password.
 Comma-separated passwords allowed.
 TRIVY_PASSWORD should be used for security reasons.
+      --password-stdin                    password from stdin.
+Comma-separated passwords are not supported.
       --redis-ca string                   redis ca file location, if using redis as cache backend --redis-cert string                 redis certificate file location, if using redis as cache backend --redis-key string                  redis key file location, if using redis as cache backend